Revision and exams

 - Study groups

-Revising as a group can gives you an opportunity to quiz and test each other.
+Revising as a group can give you an opportunity to quiz and test each other.
 Have a go at explaining topics to others without referring to your notes.
 It’s a great way to aid your own memory and understanding.

 - Mind maps and other notes

 - Spread out your tests

 Test yourself on the same material at the end of the day, the next day and at the end of the week.
 Change the order of what you test yourself on so that you don’t get used to the same pattern.

 Georgia talks about her revision techniques and how to prepare

 - Video transcript